 The crisis in the Soviet Union opens a window of opportunity for Estonia

-By the mid-1980s, the Soviet Union’s economy was in a critical situation, largely caused by a lack of technological development compared to the West, the inefficient socialist planned economy based on extensive production, and preferred development of military industries.
-In the arms race with the main enemy, the USA, the Soviet Union turned out to be the loser, having exhausted its potential.
+By the mid-1980s, the Soviet Union’s economy was in a critical situation, largely caused by a lack of technological development compared with the West, the inefficient socialist planned economy based on extensive production and preferred development of military industries.
+In the arms race with the main enemy, the US, the Soviet Union turned out to be the loser, having exhausted its potential.

 The Soviet export of oil and gas suffered seriously after fuel prices fell on the world market.
 At the same time, the Soviet Union increasingly depended on imported grain, which was unable to meet the demands of the domestic market.
 The increasing lack of food products and basic necessities (footwear, clothes etc.), plus escalating prices, caused bitter resentment among the population.

-Soviet foreign policy had reached a dead-end as well, as it had been expansionist for decades, trying to extend Soviet power throughout the world.
+The Soviet foreign policy had reached a dead end as well, as it had been expansionist for decades, trying to extend Soviet power throughout the world.
 The war against Afghanistan started in 1979 and proved much more complicated than initially estimated.
 This brought about foreign policy complications and further strained the country’s economy.